 Applicants that request consideration in a Set-Aside category must have a minimum score of sixty (60) to qualify for each category, and no one (1) Project awarded Tax Credits under these Set-Aside categories will receive more than the Maximum Reservation Per Project in Tax Credits through this Plan.
+Applicants selected for a Set-Aside must maintain the score under which they were awarded to avoid a loss of the award of Tax Credits.
 Applicants not selected in a Set-Aside category will be evaluated with other Applications for the remaining available Tax Credits, but will still be required to complete the Project as presented in the Application.